bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 - `main.background.ts` manually instantiates services used in the background page (for manifest v2) or the service worker (for manifest v3).
 It does not use any dependency injection framework
 - a series of exported factory functions with the naming convention `[name]-service.factory.ts`.
-  These may be used in manifest v3 service workers in the future

 The background page/service worker still does a lot of work in the browser extension, so many services are registered in all the above locations.